-Grant Imahara Dead, ‘Mythbusters’ Host Dies At 49
+Grant Imahara Dead, ‘MythBusters’ Host Dies At 49

 Grant Imahara has died.
-The television personality – who is best known as the host of Mythbusters– died suddenly at age 49 due to a brain aneurysm, as reported by The Hollywood Reporter.
-While Mythbusters made Imahara a household name, he was also an accomplished electrical engineer and roboticist who worked for Lucasfilm’s THX and Industrial Light and Magic divisions before stepping in front of the camera.
+The television personality — who is best known as the host of MythBusters –– died suddenly at age 49 due to a brain aneurysm, as reported by The Hollywood Reporter.
+While MythBusters made Imahara a household name, he was also an accomplished electrical engineer and roboticist who worked for Lucasfilm’s THX and Industrial Light and Magic divisions before stepping in front of the camera.
 Imahara also served as the host of the Netflix series White Rabbit Project.

 On Monday, Discovery confirmed the news of Imahara’s death in a statement.